 One of the strengths of our field is that we can draw together these disparate choices and varied, sometimes seemingly unrelated situations to piece together the bigger picture.
 We can see the impacts of land development, energy production, or economic policies and weave them all together into a narrative that tells us not just about the hurricane but about how the crisis began well before wind and water mixed together to form a tropical cyclone.
 Government reports and policy plans can be invaluable resources to trace the story of a long-term catastrophe like Louisiana’s coastal erosion crisis or a more immediate disaster like Katrina.
 Official documents help provide a window into what people knew, when they knew it, and what they did about it.
 While other sources should be included and relied upon as we formulate our history, using government-based materials can help create a full, nuanced story of how humans and the environment interact with one another.

-Citation information of the featured image: New Orleans, LA on August 29, 2005.
+*Featured image credit: New Orleans, LA on August 29, 2005.
 Courtesy of US Coast Guard.